To view Wild Frontiers’ supplier’s terms and conditions click here.

 - Full services of a Wild Frontiers tour leader with local guides and drivers

-PLEASE NOTE: Flights are NOT included to give you maximum flexibility but can also be arranged through Wild Frontiers.
+N.B.: Flights are NOT included, to give you maximum flexibility but can also be arranged through Wild Frontiers.
 If you do book one through them, a carbonoffsetting contribution will be made to Carbon Clear on your behalf.

 The tour starts this evening at the hotel.
 Those on the suggested group flights will receive a complimentary arrival transfer from Tirana airport.